braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 #### Free version

 The storage limit for the free version of catalogs is 100MB.
 You can have unlimited items as long as it's under 100MB.
-Selections will also be unlimited, but will contribute to this size limit.
+Selections will contribute to this size limit.
 The more complex a selection is, the more storage it will take up.

 #### Catalogs Pro